stanford-ppl/Green-Marl/README.md

 * as a zip file (not recommended) :
-If you're not familiar with _git_ and do not want to learn it for the time being, you can still download the package as a zip file from the above repository.
-Find and push the button that has labeled as "zip" -- downloading of zipped repository will begin momentarily.
-Note that you have to download the 'zip' and unzip it by yourself, whenever you want to fetch fresh version, .
+If you're not familiar with _git_ and do not want to learn it for the time being, you can still download the package as a zip file.
+Go to the above http address, find the button that is labeled as "zip".
+Pushing the button,  zipped source package will be downloaded momentarily.
+Note that you have to download the zip package and unzip it by yourself, whenever you want to fetch a fresh version. .

 * via git client:
 If you already know how to fetch via git, please go ahead from the above repository.

-Otherwise, please do the following command at any local directory (A subdirectory will be created):
+   + git is the name of client program, which allows you to download the source code package from the repository and to maintain it up-to-date.
+The git client program (git) should have been already installed in any modern linux/unix/cygwin system.

+   + Go to any local directory and do the following command; It will create a new sub-directory (named Green-Marl) and download the source code there.

             git clone git://github.com/stanford-ppl/Green-Marl.git

-* git is the name of client program; it should have been already installed in any modern linux/unix/cygwin system.
-It will download source codes for you and create a directory named Green-Marl.
-You can always download most up-to-date package by doing the follwing command at the directory.
+  + You can always download most up-to-date package by doing the follwing command at the directory.

             git pull

 2-2 Directories
 -------------------------------------